code-423n4/2023-01-rabbithole-findings/data/skidog-Q.md

 Use the latest version of solidity, which is 0.8.17

-# Order of Functions Should Follow the Solidity Style Guide
+# Follow Solidity Style Guide When Writing Functions

 ## Context